TheLogicMaster/robot-recharge/README.md

 ### Building From Source
 Building the project requires several external libraries depending on which modules you want to build.
 Regardless of which platform you are building, the Android SDK is required to compile to project.
-To build without it, it would be neccesary to comment out parts of `settings.gradle` and `build.gradle` at the project root.
+To build without it, it would be necessary to comment out parts of `settings.gradle` and `build.gradle` at the project root.
 To enable debug mode (mostly logging) for the entire project, add `debug=true` to a `local.properties` file at the root for the project.

 For the Desktop module, the respective [JCEF library](https://github.com/jcefbuild/jcefbuild/releases) for your platform is required at